A new class of higher-ordered/extended Boussinesq system for efficient numerical simulations by splitting operators: Reformulation of the extended Boussinesq system

 \subsubsection{Stability of the extended Boussinesq model with factorized high order derivatives}

-In what follows, we explore the stability of the eB model with factorized high order derivatives~\eqref{eq:eGNLW3f5dim1}.
-When linearizing~\eqref{eq:eGNLW3f5dim1} about a non steady state, one gets: \\The \emph{r.h.s} numerator in~\eqref{rdeGN3} is positive if and only if We recall that $\alpha >1$.
-Indeed, improving the dispersive properties of the model~\eqref{eq:eGNLW3f5dim1} in large frequency regime requires an appropriate choice $\alpha=1.0555$ (see discussion in section~\ref{Secalphachoice}).
+In what follows, we explore the stability of the eB model with factorized high order derivatives~\eqref{eq:eGNLW3f5}.
+We recall here the dispersion relation~\eqref{rdeGNf5} associated to the eB model~\eqref{eq:eGNLW3f5}: \\The \emph{r.h.s} numerator in~\eqref{rdeGN3} is positive if and only if We recall that $\alpha >1$.
+Indeed, improving the dispersive properties of the model~\eqref{eq:eGNLW3f5} in large frequency regime requires an appropriate choice $\alpha=1.0610$ (see discussion in section~\ref{Secalphachoice}).
 With this choice of $\alpha$ and in high frequency regime, the \emph{r.h.s} of the above inequality becomes very large, namely same order as $\dfrac{\alpha(\alpha-1)k^4}{90}$.
 Thus, relaxing the stability condition on $\zetabar$.
-For the numerical tests, we choose to work with the model~\eqref{eq:eGNLW3f5dim1} which appears to be stable.
+This is another reason why, for the rest of the paper, we choose to work with the model~\eqref{eq:eGNLW3f5}, where high order derivatives are factorized, which as seen above is stable for the majority of applications we have in mind.
+Of course, one could use model~\eqref{eq:eGNLW3} which seems to be stable, but at the price of losing the improved dispersive properties that model~\eqref{eq:eGNLW3f5} enjoys, see section~\ref{Secalphachoice} and test case of section~\ref{SecNumTst1}.
+As we have already mentioned in the introduction, one can remark from the dispersion relation~\eqref{rdeGN3} around some rest state solution $(\zetabar,\vbar)=(0,0)$ that the phase velocity associated to~\eqref{eq:eGNLW3f5} has the same classical velocity limit of long waves as $k \rightarrow 0$, namely 1, and a finite limit equal to $\sqrt{\dfrac{\alpha-1}{\alpha}}$ as $k \rightarrow \infty$ which is equal 0 (as in the case of the exact linear dispersion relation for the full Euler equation~\eqref{rdFE}) when the dispersion correction parameter is set to $\alpha=1$.